Skip to main content

 Successful with our mate-sipping-alfajores-munching-tango-times, what we also discovered was that one, Buenos Aires can be enjoyed on a budget and two, it has an unholy amount of quirky attractions and unusual charms.

-So with a light pocket on the mind, here is how we made the most of our five days in Argentina’s capital, and loved every second of it.
+So with a light pocket on our mind, here is how we made the most of our five days in Argentina’s capital and loved every second of it.

 Transport In Buenos Aires:

-We took the zero cost method of travelling from Cordoba into Buenos Aires by thumbing a lift and travelling the entire 800km plus journey for free.
+We took the zero-cost method of travelling from Cordoba to Buenos Aires by thumbing a lift and travelling the entire 800 km-plus journey for free.

 If this is of interest (Argentina and Chile have a huge hitchhiking culture) feel free to read our guide on the best way to successfully do the same – here.